 Let’s jump in!

-Helpful Tips for Blog Writing
+Helpful Blog Writing Tips

 Blogging — called “content marketing” when you do it for a business or for the purpose of promoting something — is about more than spewing words onto a page.
 In order to be successful, you need a strategy behind your content.

-Here are 6 content marketing best practices that will help your writing shine (and get found!) whether you blog for a client or yourself.
+Here are 11 content marketing best practices that will help your writing shine (and get found!) whether you blog for a client or yourself.

-1. Start with SEO
+Start with SEO

 First and foremost, you absolutely have to start your blog writing process with SEO.
 Otherwise, all your hard work goes down the drain.
 (Not to sound dramatic or anything.)